Parks, Performances, and Pop-Ups: Soak in NYC This Spring and Summer – All Near Flatiron!

 Written by Eric Shapiro and edited by Tod Shapiro and the Flatiron Hot!
 News Editorial Staff

 For readers of Flatiron Hot!
 News and Bulletin, this part of Manhattan doesn’t need much introduction—but what’s worth noting this time of year is just how much is happening within a few blocks.
-If you’re attending (or hosting) an event at NYC Seminar Center at 114 West 26th Street, you’re already positioned to step straight into for a break or at the end of the day.
+If you’re attending (or hosting) an event at NYC Seminar Center at 114 West 26th Street, you’re already positioned to step straight into the heart of Flatiron/Chelsea/NoMad for a break or at the end of the day.

 Madison Square Park is a quick walk away.
 In May, it begins to feel fully active again, with regular programming, lawns to lounge on, a dog run and, of course, Shake Shack.
-The big seasonal anchor this year is Roberto Lugo’s Alfarero del Barrio (Village Potter), which opens May 20, 2026 and runs through December 6, 2026.
+The big seasonal anchor this year is Roberto Lugo’s Alfarero del Barrio (Village Potter), which opens May 20 and runs through December 6, 2026.
 It’s a large-scale installation, including a walk-through ceramic urn and a painted fire hydrant.
-If you prefer flowers, Mad Square Park keeps them thriving through the spring and early summer.
+If you prefer flowers, Mad Square Park keeps them thriving through the spring and summer.

 What’s happening at Madison Square Park: